Aerocar: N103D

 From 1961 to 1963 the Aerocar was operated under contract between Star Stations (Don Burden) and Wik's Air Service, Inc. It was used as a traffic-watch (AIRWATCH) aircraft for KISN (910AM) radio station in Portland, Oregon where it was flown by "Scotty Wright" (Scotty Wright was the alias used by the acting pilot of the Aerocar during traffic-watch transmissions).
 Several pilots provided the AIRWATCH service beginning with World War II veteran pilot Guilford Wikander, President of Wik's Air Service, Inc. Guilford was followed in order by his sister Ruth Wikander, W. John Jacob, Wayne Nutsch and Alan Maris.
 Scotty Wright reports Nutsch having 350 flying hours in N103D performing AIRWATCH duty.
 Traffic reporting was from 7:00 AM–8:30 AM and 4:30 PM–6:00 PM.
 During the Aerocar's AIRWATCH missions, it was painted white with red hearts and had the letters KISN on the top and bottom of the wings.

 The aircraft was equipped with an emergency police/fire receiver for use in reporting emergency events on KISN radio stations broadcast.
 When flown for KISN it was based at Wik's Air Service, Hillsboro Airport (HIO), Hillsboro Oregon.
 On one of its more eventful flights for KISN it survived the Columbus Day Storm of 1962 without damage after its evening traffic reporting flight.
 W. John Jacob was piloting the aircraft at that particular time and should be credited with the successful landing during extreme wind conditions (perhaps more than 100 mph), but Ruth Wikander, who was in the aircraft to assist him, received the acclaim.
 Ruth Wikander was an active member of the 99's, the International Organization of Women Pilots.
 In 1962 Ruth Wikander drove the Aerocar as an automobile while trailering the wings in the annual Portland Rose Festival parade.
-The Aerocar was an integral part of KISN Radio along with photos of famous rock musicians and KISN DJ's of the times.
+The Aerocar was an integral part of KISN Radio along with photos of famous rock musicians and KISN DJs of the times.

 Last flown in 1977, the aircraft is no longer airworthy and has been in storage ever since.
 It is currently listed for sale for the price of US$2.2 million.

 N107D (Aerocar II)

 N107D (1966) is an Aerocar Aero-Plane, or Aerocar II.
 It is not a roadable aircraft but is based on the original Aerocar design.
 It uses the wing and tail section from the Aerocar.
 It seats four and is powered by a 150 hp IO-320 Lycoming engine.
 Only a single example was built.
-It is presently located in Colorado Springs, Colorado owned by Ed Sweeney owner of N102D.
+As of 2006, it was located in Colorado Springs, Colorado owned by Ed Sweeney, the owner of N102D.